 In her fourth year, she worked with the Careers Centre as a Careers Crew Intern for the Applied Social Sciences department.

 “I had always wanted an internship and struggled to get one in the summer months as I would usually go back home to Germany and see my parents,” she said.
-“The University offered me the Careers and Employability Internship, which allowed me to have a paid internship for a year alongside my studies, as opposed to in the holidays.
+“The University offered me the Careers Service Internship, which allowed me to have a paid internship for a year alongside my studies, as opposed to in the holidays.